-33 A wide choice of materials that support the instructional program shall be available 34 to students and professional staff to allow for varying achievement levels, free choice 35 reading interests, and teaching/learning styles.
-Quality materials should be 36 available in a variety of formats and reading levels, offer a well-balanced coverage of 37 subjects, and support the diverse interests, needs, and viewpoints of the school 38 community.
-The Chief Academic Officer, Office of Academics and Transformation, in 39 conjunction with the Executive District Director, Division of Instructional 40 Technology, Instructional Materials, and Library Media Services, shall establish 41 procedures for the evaluation, selection, management, and disposal of library media 42 materials.
+- A wide choice of materials that support the instructional program shall be available - 34 to students and professional staff to allow for varying achievement levels, free choice - reading interests, and teaching/learning styles.
+Quality materials should be available in a variety of formats and reading levels, offer a well-balanced coverage of - 37 subjects, and support the diverse interests, needs, and viewpoints of the school - 38 community.
+The Chief Academic Officer, Office of Academics and Transformation, in - 39 conjunction with the Executive District Director, Division of Instructional - 40 Technology, Instructional Materials, and Library Media Services, shall establish - procedures for the evaluation, selection, management, and disposal of library media - 42 materials.

 1 2 3 4 Upon written request, the District shall provide access to any material or book specified in the request that is maintained in the school library and is available for review.
 The school principal shall arrange for a convenient time to provide such access subject to the procedures provided in Policy 9150, School Visitors.
-5 6 The library media center shall contain a comprehensive collection of materials and equipment in a variety of media formats, to: 7 8 Α. provide a broad background of information resources in all areas of knowledge; 9 10 11 12 13 B. support the general educational goals of the District and the objectives of specific courses, including materials that represent diverse points of view in order that young citizens may develop, under guidance, the practice of critical analysis of all media and intellectual integrity in forming judgments; 14 15 C. meet the personal needs and interests of students, including materials that: 16 17 18 nurture the development of recreational reading/listening/viewing, cultural appreciation, and aesthetic values; 19 20 21 represent the many religious, racial, ethnic, linguistic, and cultural groups in our society and reflect their contributions to the heritage and culture of our civilization; 22 23 foster respect for the diverse roles available to women and men in today's society; 24 D. support the professional needs of teachers and administrators; and 25 26 27 E. introduce new instructional technologies into the learning environment.

-Evaluation and Selection of Instructional Materials (Educational Media)

-The school library media center collection affords students the opportunity to explore the unknown and discover areas of interest and thought not covered by the prescribed curriculum; therefore, it should contain materials that allow for free inquiry, study, and evaluation.
-The selection process may include consultation with school administrators, other teachers, students, and parents to assure a comprehensive collection appropriate for users of the library media center.
+5 6 dia center shall contain a comprehensive collection of materials and variety of media formats, to: 7 8 Α. provide a broad background of information resources in all areas of knowledge; 9 10 11 12 13 В. support the general educational goals of the District and the objectives of specific courses, including materials that represent diverse points of view in order that young citizens may develop, under guidance, the practice of critical analysis of all media and intellectual integrity in forming judgments; 14 15 C. meet the personal needs and interests of students, including materials that: 16 17 18 nurture the development of recreational reading/listening/viewing, cultural appreciation, and aesthetic values; 19 20 21 2. represent the many religious, racial, ethnic, linguistic, and cultural groups in our society and reflect their contributions to the heritage and culture of our civilization; 22 23 3. foster respect for the diverse roles available to women and men in today's society; 24 D. support the professional needs of teachers and administrators; and 25 26 27 E. introduce new instructional technologies into the learning environment.
+28 Evaluation a nd Selection of Instructional Materials (Educational Media) 29 30 31 32 33 explore the u prescribed cu inquiry, stud ibrary media center collection affords students the opportunity to nknown and discover areas of interest and thought not covered by the arriculum; therefore, it should contain materials that allow for free y, and evaluation.
+The selection process may include consultation with nistrators, other teachers, students, and parents to assure a comprehensive collection appropriate for users of the library media center.